hjoliver/cylc-doc/src/user-guide/task-implementation/skip-mode.rst

   * ``cylc broadcast -s 'run mode = skip'`` (for when it is ready to run).
   This will work with any future task or family.
   * ``cylc set --out skip`` (to immediately skip).
-Note that globs only match tasks in the :term:`active window` of the workflow.
+Note that globs only match :term:`active tasks <active task>`.
 Otherwise task names must be explicit.

 .. note::